Politics and communication

 Reliable long-term operation for greater security of supply

 Swiss nuclear power plants have been a pillar of secure electricity supply for over 50 years.
-Especially in winter, they supply up to half of domestic production.
+In winter in particular, they supply up to half of domestic production.
 If Switzerland wants to secure its electricity supply and at the same time achieve its climate targets, it will have to rely on the reliable and climate-friendly production of domestic nuclear power plants for some time to come.
 The long-term operation of existing nuclear power plants is essential for security of supply in the medium term.

 KKW: Attractive employers